All Episodes

 Sound familiar.

-Don't tell me I'm not coming home when I come to Selma Alabama.
+Don't tell me I'm not coming home when I come to Selma, Alabama.

-I'm here because somebody.
+I'm here because somebody marched for all free.

-I'm here because your sacrifice for me.
+I'm here because y'all sacrificed for me.

-I stand on the shoulders of God.
+I stand on the shoulders of Jack.

 Right on.

-So that was that was Obama in Selma.
+So that was Obama in Selma.

 Well, that's how the Reverend Sharpton says it.